 The State Bar’s Legal Services Trust Fund Program administers three funds: Interest on Lawyers’ Trust Accounts (IOLTA), the state Equal Access Fund (EAF), and the Justice Gap Fund.
 These funds are granted to nonprofit organizations that provide free civil legal services to Californians who have low and moderate incomes.
 Find out more about the State Bar’s legal aid funding.

-Applications for IOLTA/EAF funding are generally available online in early April for the subsequent grant year and are due in mid-June.
+Applications for IOLTA/EAF funding are generally available online in early April for the subsequent grant year and are due in mid-May.
 See sample applications, guidelines, and contact information for our grant program.

 Under authority delegated by the State Bar Board of Trustees, eligibility for grants is determined by the Legal Services Trust Fund Commission.
 The Statute has been implemented through a number of State Bar Rules and the Eligibility Guidelines for Legal Services Projects and Eligibility Guidelines for Support Centers.